 - A very tiny pinch of ground clove

-In a blender add the reserved onion, chipotle peppers, salt and a cup of chicken broth.
+In a blender, add the reserved onion, the chipotle peppers, salt, and a cup of chicken broth.
 Puree.
-Add drained tomatoes and pulse several times.
+Add drained tomatoes and pulse several times, making a chunky sauce.

 Heat the oil in a large skillet (or deep pan like a Dutch oven) over medium heat.
 Add in thinly sliced onion and cook until slightly browned on the edges, stirring often.
 Add minced garlic and cook another minute.

-Pour the sauce into the skillet, being careful of any spatters.
-Cook several minutes, then add shredded chicken, marjoram, vinegar and a very small pinch of cloves.
-Careful; clove can be strong and easily overpower this dish. you can always add more.
+Pour the blender sauce into the skillet, being careful of any spatters.
+Cook several minutes, then add shredded chicken, marjoram, vinegar, and a very small pinch of cloves.
+Be careful: clove can be strong and easily overpower this dish.

-Taste for seasoning and add more of the Chipotle, vinegar, salt, and/or herbs as desired.
+Taste and adjust seasoning, adding add more of the Chipotle, vinegar, salt, and/or spics and herbs as desired.
 Simmer gently 15 to 20 minutes, adding some of the juice from the tomatoes if it appears to be too dry.
-The final dish should be moist, but not too saucy.
-If it’s too wet, add your chicken to a strainer.
+The final dish should be moist but not too saucy.

 Notes:

-- This dish is normally not “hot” but heat level is easily varied by the amount of chipotle pepper added.
-Two give hardly any heat for this amount of chicken but still add flavor, four is a bit more noticeable, but not “hot.”
-Some use a whole can.
+- Typically not overly spicy, the heat is easily varied by the amount of chipotle pepper used.
+Two adds flavor but little heat.
+Four is more noticeable, but not “hot.”
+Add more if desired.
 Know your audience and their tolerance levels.

-- The rest of the flavorful chicken broth can be used in a soup; see body of text in the post.
+- The rest of the flavorful chicken broth can be saved and repurposed for another use.